ViralTexts/gtr-clusters/clusters/18730709-sn84028385-IfIShouldDieTonight.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+If I should die to-night
+My friends would look upon my quiet face.
+Before they laid it iu its resting place.
+And deem that death had left it almost fair
+And laying snow-white flowere against my

- smooth it down with tearful tenderness,
+Would smooth it down with tearful tenderness,
 And fold my hands with lingering caress—
 Poor hands, so empty and so cold to-ulght!